Introduction Consequences if the British took New Orleans The Situation in the War of 1812 The British Plan of Attack

 He called on all good citizens to rally around him in this emergency and, ceasing all differences and divisions, to unite with him in the patriotic resolve to save their city from the dishonor and disaster which a presumptuous enemy threatened to inflict upon it.
 This address was rendered into French by Mr. Livingstone.

-video on the Life and times of Andrew Jackson
+The Life and times of Andrew Jackson

-defeat of the American flotilla
+Defeat of the American flotilla

 To begin landing troops, the British would need to destroy the American gunboats in the lake.
 This was a flotilla of five American gunboats with 182 men ,commanded by Thomas ap Catesby Jones.
 These were the same gunboats that had attacked Grande Terre.
 These gunboats were called 'Jeffs' in derision by the sailors, after thomas Jefferson, who had ordered them built instead of building up a real navy to save money.
 These were about 45 feet long, armed with 4 or 5 small cannons each with a crew of 20. the Americans also had a dispatch boat, and the tender Alligator.
 These were defending the Rigolets and Chef Menteur Pass, passes between Lake Borgne and Lake Pontchartain .
 Starting December 12, the gunboats could see a line of white sails covering the horizon.
 The British fleet had arrived .
 Since the gunboats were reporting on the British movements, they would have to be destroyed.